ar4nhey/litspatz4c/README.md

 ## Moving Objects in AR.js and Aframe
 Geometrical object have a reference position `(x,y,z)` in the coordinate system of the 3D space.
 Markers in [AR.js](https://ar-js-org.github.io/AR.js-Docs/) define the origine `(0,0,0)` of the coordinate system in the center of the marker and the size of the marker defines the unit length of the coordinate system.
 Double size of the marker increases the size of object by the factor 2.
+To perform object movements the library [aframe-object-mover.js](js/aframe-object-mover.js) is used.

 ### Aframe Object Mover
 For moving objects in the 3D space in [Aframe](https://aframe.io) or [AR.js](https://ar-js-org.github.io/AR.js-Docs/) this library contains a library `aframe-object-mover.js` stored in the Javascript folder `js/`.
 An instance of the object mover is responsible for moving an object from location `(x1,y1,z1)` as start position to a location `(x2,y2,z2)` as the end position.
 As a route a straight line is used and mathematical implemented as a [convex combination](https://en.wikiversity.org/wiki/Convex_combination).